The Week That Was

 Called Correctly

 Iran partial-deal pathway viability.
 Tracked from Tuesday through Friday with rising confidence.
 The $20B framework, Pakistan’s mediator role, and calibrated Hormuz enforcement all confirmed the trajectory.
-Skill, not luck: the assessment was grounded in structural incentive analysis (both sides need something to sign), not prediction of specific terms.
+The assessment was grounded in structural incentive analysis (both sides need something to sign), not prediction of specific terms.

 Hungary as Russian loss and Ukrainian gain.
 Called cleanly on Tuesday, confirmed through the week.
 The €90 billion EU loan and 32 billion euros in frozen Hungarian funds provide the mechanism.
-Skill: the Dugin framework predicted exactly what Orbán’s loss would mean for Russia’s EU positioning.
+Russia’s lens and framework predicted exactly what Orbán’s loss would mean for Russia’s EU positioning.
+We missed the prediction but understood the potential outcome.

 Claude Mythos pre-release anxiety driving premature institutional response.
 Called Tuesday, reinforced Thursday and Friday with Goldman Sachs defensive spending, SANS emergency advisory, and federal agency unauthorized trials.
 High confidence by week’s end.